Affiliation(s): University of Manitoba

 Dr. Ruth Ann Marrie is a Professor of Medicine and Community Health Sciences at the University of Manitoba.
 She received her undergraduate degree in chemistry and her medical degree from Dalhousie University, both with Distinction.
 She completed neurology training at McGill University.
 This was followed by a fellowship in Multiple Sclerosis at the Cleveland Clinic, supported by a Sylvia Lawry Physician Fellowship Award from the National Multiple Sclerosis Society.
 Subsequently, she obtained a Ph.D. in Epidemiology from Case Western Reserve University.
 Presently she holds the Waugh Family Chair in Multiple Sclerosis.
 Her research aims to understand the influence of comorbid factors, such as other chronic diseases, health behaviors, and critical illness on a range of multiple sclerosis (MS)-related health outcomes.
 Other areas of research interest include etiologic factors for MS, patient-reported outcomes, and pediatric MS.

-During my neurology residency, I had six months to conduct a research project.
-I worked on a case-control study that looked at infectious mononucleosis as a risk factor for multiple sclerosis and became really interested in continuing research in this area.
+My research focuses on factors that influence the risk of developing MS, and factors that influence the outcomes of MS. I am particularly interested in how co-existing (comorbid) health conditions affect people with MS. During my neurology residency, I worked on a case-control study that looked at infectious mononucleosis as a risk factor for MS and became really interested in continuing research in this area.

-What do you enjoy most about doing research and what are some of the challenges you face?
+What do you enjoy most about your research?
+What are some of the challenges you face?

 How important is the support from the MS Society in enabling you to conduct research?